 - a way to keep the paneer soft in the fridge is to soak the paneer block in water in a bowl and keep in the fridge. this way the paneer does not become hard.

 - alternately you can also soak the paneer in warm water after you have removed it from the fridge.

-lets begin step by step method of making paneer:
+lets begin stepwise method of making paneer or cottage cheese:

 1: heat the milk and bring to a boil. stir occasionally so that the skin does not form on the surface. i tried hard to get the steam in the pics but just could not manage it. guess it poor lighting in my kitchen….